 Andreu Matoses Gimenez

-PhD candidate in planning for robotics at the Department of Cognitive Robotics (CoR), TU Delft (Netherlands).
+I am a PhD candidate in planning for robotics at the Department of Cognitive Robotics (CoR), TU Delft (Netherlands).
+My research currently focuses on using generative models and physics simulation for task and motion planning problems.
 I am supervised by Professor Javier Alonso-Mora and Professor Christian Pek.
-My research focuses on task and motion planning in multi-agent systems accounting for interaction and cooperation between other agents and humans.
-Feel free to contact me at A.MatosesGimenez (at) tudelft.nl

 Profile Pic